rohanrao619/Twitter_Sentiment_Analysis/README.md

 * [Sklearn](https://scikit-learn.org/stable/) : Used for performing train-test split.
 * [NLTK](https://www.nltk.org/) : Used for preprocessing the corpus.
 * [Keras](https://keras.io/) : Used for designing, training and evaluating the classification model.
-* [Google Colab](https://colab.research.google.com/) : Used as the developement environment for executing high end computations on it's backend GPUs/TPUs and for editing Jupyter Notebook.
+* [Google Colab](https://colab.research.google.com/) : Used as the development environment for executing high-end computations on its backend GPUs/TPUs and for editing Jupyter Notebook.

 ## Contributing
 You are welcome to contribute :